Two of Cups

 Reading the Card

-A very common question with the two of Cups is ‘what is the difference between the Two of Cups and the Major Arcana Lovers cards?’
-This goes to the heart of the difference between the Major Arcana and the Minor Arcana.
-Various sources will give you different answers with large areas of grey, but this deck assumes a very clear cut difference:
+A very common question regarding the Two of Cups is: 'What is the difference between the Two of Cups and the Major Arcana Lovers card?'
+This goes to the heart of the difference between the Major and Minor Arcana.
+Various sources offer different answers with large areas of grey, but this deck assumes a very clear-cut distinction:

-- The Tarot deck represents the world via five suites.
-The four Minor Arcana represent the physical elements (Fire, Water, Air, and Earth) which the ancients decided was the entirety of the world outside you.
-The fifth Suite, the Major Arcana represents a fifth element that the ancients called aether.
-This can mean many things, but for this deck, it is the spark of the divine (or humanity for the non-religious) that does not exist in the physical world but within us.
+• The Tarot deck represents the world via five suits.
+The four Minor Arcana suits represent the physical elements (Fire, Water, Air, and Earth), which the ancients decided comprised the entirety of the world outside you.
+The fifth 'suit', the Major Arcana, represents a fifth element the ancients called aether.
+This can mean many things, but for this deck, it is the spark of the divine (or humanity, for the non-religious) that exists not in the physical world, but within us.
 It is variously called intellect, mind, free will, or the soul.

-- The Minor Arcana represents the external elements and therefore the world outside you, including events you cannot control but affect you (including other people and their actions or relationship with you, and your reaction to external events).
-If you are feeling happy or despondent, that is caused by someone or something affecting you from the outside.
+• The Minor Arcana represents these external elements and, therefore, the world outside you.
+This includes events you cannot control but that affect you (such as other people, their actions, their relationship with you, and your reaction to external events).
+If you are feeling happy or despondent in a Minor Arcana context, it is caused by someone or something influencing you from the outside.

-- The Major Arcana represents the inner you.
-It is about decisions you make and how they affect you.
+• The Major Arcana represents the inner you.
+It is about decisions you make and how they impact you.
 It points to things you do of your own free will and their effects on your personal growth.
 All the archetypes on the Major Arcana are facets of yourself.

 So now we have our answer:

-- The Two of Cups represents a relationship between you and someone else in the real world.
-It represents how that relationship is moving between you both.
-Relationships have ups and downs, and this card often represents a short term change.
+• The Two of Cups represents a relationship between you and someone else in the real world.
+It tracks how that relationship is moving between you both.
+Relationships have ups and downs, and this card often represents a short-term dynamic.

-- The Lovers represents how you see the relationship internally and how it affects you in the longer term (because your inner feelings are always more profound).
-You could feel kinship, part of a team, or deep affection and love, but all those things are within you.
-How you feel about the relationship does not change during short term ups and downs; your life partner remains your life partner even if you have the odd rough few weeks.
-So the Lovers reflects a longer change.
+• The Lovers represents how you view the relationship internally and how it influences you in the long term (because inner feelings are always more profound).
+You could feel kinship, teamwork, or deep affection, but all those things reside within you.
+How you truly feel about a relationship does not change during short-term ups and downs; your life partner remains your life partner even during a rough few weeks.
+The Lovers reflects a deeper, longer-lasting change.

-An important point to note is that the Lovers card reflects how you feel about a relationship, so it can refer to a relationship that has ended but is still affecting you.
-The Two of Cups refers to the actual relationship, so although it may appear just before a relationship starts, some Tarot readers believe it rarely refers to old relationships because they no longer exist in the real world (except when there is evidence of a chance of reconciliation in the question being asked of the Tarot).
+An important point to note is that The Lovers reflects how you feel about a relationship, so it can refer to a partnership that has ended but is still affecting your psyche.
+The Two of Cups refers to the actual relationship.
+Because of this, some Tarot readers believe the Two of Cups rarely refers to old relationships because they no longer exist in the real world (unless the question specifically involves the chance of reconciliation).

-The upright card is about positive changes in relationships.
-It can refer to love relationships, friendships between two people and business partnerships between two people.
+The Upright Two of Cups is about positive changes in relationships.
+It can refer to romantic relationships, close friendships, or business partnerships between two people.

-For existing relationships it signifies an increase in harmony between the two people.
-This may represent a deepening of love and attachment in a love relationship, greater teamwork and success within a business partnership, or greater respect and support within a friendship.
+For existing relationships, it signifies an increase in harmony.
+This may represent a deepening of love and attachment in romance, greater teamwork and success within a business partnership, or elevated respect and support within a friendship.

-The upright card can also denote positive news regarding a new relationship.
-For those who are single it represents a relationship that will get off to a good start through common goals, compatibility or simply a positive and enjoyable time together.
+The Upright card can also denote positive news regarding a new relationship.
+For those who are single, it represents a connection that will get off to a strong start through common goals, compatibility, or simply a positive, enjoyable time together.

-For those looking to get back together the card suggests a positive outcome, but note this is a Minor Arcana so is quite short term in its outlook, and most reconnections have their make-or-break period after the initial excitement of reconnection.
-Make sure any previous long term issues are addressed by Major Arcana and/or in your own mind if you expectation is longevity moving forward!
+For those looking to reconcile, the card suggests a positive outcome, but remember: this is a Minor Arcana card, so its outlook is relatively short-term.
+Most reconnections face a 'make-or-break' period after the initial excitement fades.
+Ensure any previous, long-term issues are addressed (either by Major Arcana cards in the spread or in your own mind) if your expectation is longevity.

-The reversed Two of Wands generally denotes the same process but with a negative slant, caused by a disharmony.
-This could be
+The Reversed Two of Cups generally denotes the same process but with a negative slant, caused by disharmony.
+This could be:

-- Changes in one or both people that mean a growing apart or force a moving apart.
+• Changes in one or both people that force a growing apart or a physical moving apart.

-- A lack of communication, disagreement, or different goals, or simply something one party has done to the detriment of the other.
+• A lack of communication, disagreement, differing goals, or an action one party has taken to the detriment of the other.

-In most cases there is an underlying issue that needs to be resolved otherwise the problem will get worse with time.
+In most cases, there is an underlying issue that must be resolved; otherwise, the problem will only worsen with time.

-For new relationships or partnerships the reverse card suggests some difficulty.
-This may be one of the points noted above but it may also mean lack of compatibility from the start.
-At the very least choose carefully and make sure there is a bedrock of agreement and stability once the initial attraction has faded
+For new relationships or partnerships, the Reversed card suggests difficulty.
+This may involve one of the points noted above, but it may also simply mean a lack of compatibility from the start.
+At the very least, choose carefully and ensure there is a bedrock of agreement and stability waiting beneath once the initial attraction fades.

 Card Design Process

-It was decided early on that a deck based on ancient myth should have at least one or two tragedy stories in it.
-The story of Hero and Leander is very common in art and the basis of many stories, so it was a natural choice as it is a well-recognized archetypal love story from the ancient world.
+It was decided early on that a deck based on ancient myth should include at least one or two tragedies.
+The story of Hero and Leander is common in classical art and forms the basis of many subsequent tales.
+It was a natural choice, serving as a well-recognized, archetypal love story from the ancient world.

 Final Words